DeepLcom/google-sheets-example/README.md

 ### Google Account

 You'll also need a Google account to use Google Sheets.
+Please ensure you comply with all applicable terms of service when using third-party products such as Google Sheets.

 ## Cost Control and API Consumption Disclaimer